 India might not be an entirely vegetarian Country, but it is one where vegetarianism is lauded.
 In Singapore and Malaysia I was looked upon with pity when I said I only eat vegetarian, but in India my trait is admired and viewed with feigned respect.

-Needless to say, Modi was lying and exaggerating,as is his wont, Modi’s current Central Government concealed the UNICEF-GOI report about shunted children of Gujarat until forced.
+Needless to say, Modi was lying and exaggerating when he said fashion consciousness and vegetarianism were the reasons for the shocking state of female health in Gujarat..
+Modi’s current Central Government concealed the UNICEF-GOI report about shunted children of Gujarat until forced.

 - GUJARAT MODEL OF DEVELOPMENT?
 GIVE ME A BREAK

 As late as 2013, eleven years after Modi began to rule over Gujarat State, a panel of economists headed by Raghuram Rajan,, now Governor of Reserve Bank of India, reported that Gujarat was the Eleventh most underdeveloped state among the 29 states of India.
 Orissa, as one would expect, and certainly with no claim, was the least developed.

 To read the full chart in text-table format, Click here,

 The so-called Gujarat Model was a blatant lie; it was hardly worth emulating.

 - HUMAN FACTOR – MODI’S CONDOM REVOLUTION